knative/docs/docs/eventing/event-registry.md

     type: Ready
 ```

-From an Event Consumer standpoint, the fields that matter the most are the `spec` fields as well as the `status`.
+From a consumer standpoint, the fields that matter the most are the `spec` fields as well as the `status`.
 The `name` is advisory (i.e., non-authoritative), and we typically generate it (`generateName`) to avoid naming collisions
 (e.g., two EventTypes listening to pull requests on two different Github repositories).
 As `name` nor `generateName` are needed for consumers to create Triggers, we defer their discussion for later on.

-Regarding `status`, its main purpose it to tell Event Consumers (or Cluster Configurators) whether the EventType is ready
+Regarding `status`, its main purpose it to tell consumers (or cluster operators) whether the EventType is ready
 for consumption or not.
 That *readiness* is based on the `broker` being ready.
 We can see from the example output that
 the PubSub EventType is not ready, as its `dev` Broker isn't.

 Let's talk in more details about the `spec` fields:

 - `type`: is authoritative.
 This refers to the CloudEvent type as it enters into the eventing mesh.
 It is mandatory.
-Event Consumers can (and in most cases would) create Triggers filtering on this attribute.
+Event consumers can (and in most cases would) create Triggers filtering on this attribute.

-- `source`: Refers to the CloudEvent source as it enters into the eventing mesh.
+- `source`: refers to the CloudEvent source as it enters into the eventing mesh.
 It is mandatory.
-Event Consumers can (and in most cases would) create Triggers filtering on this attribute.
+Event consumers can (and in most cases would) create Triggers filtering on this attribute.

 - `schema`: is a valid URI with the EventType schema.
 It may be a JSON schema, a protobuf schema, etc. It is optional.